 (2) The Monitor shall ensure Contracting officers receive a copy of the audit and status updates on the resolution and disposition of the audit on a monthly basis.

-(3) The Monitor shall maintain current information and status of the audits in the Contract Audit Follow Up system.
+(3) The Monitor shall maintain current information and status of the audits in the contract audit follow up system.

 (e) Contracting officers shall –